-If you share none of the fault in the accident, the other driver will be responsible for paying all of your costs.
+If you share none of the faults in the accident, the other driver will be responsible for paying all of your costs.
 These costs are paid through the at-fault party's liability insurance and will cover your personal injuries and car repairs.
 However, the amount you receive will be limited to the amount of insurance he carries.
 If he has the minimum required by law in Indiana, your maximum payout will be $25,000 per person for bodily injury and $10,000 for property damage.
 If your costs exceed that, you may have to look to other sources for payment.
-One source may be the at-fault driver’s umbrella insurance policy, if he has one.
+One source may be the at-fault driver’s umbrella insurance policy if he has one.

 When You Pay